 Lawcadia addresses problems in the legal profession for both in-house legal departments as well as for law firms.

 For companies, the primary issue that Lawcadia addresses is a lack of transparency over legal fees.
 With our Procurement Tool, in-house counsel can very quickly get visibility over which law firms are interested in their work and receive detailed proposals which can easily be compared.
-After engaging their chosen law firm, Lawcadia’s Financial Reporting Tool provides transparency over their legal spend for the life of the matter, and our Rating System encourages accountability for both pricing and service.
+After engaging their chosen law firm, Lawcadia’s Financial Reporting Tool provides transparency over their legal spending for the life of the matter, and our Rating System encourages accountability for both pricing and service.

 What inspired you to be a startup entrepreneur, and what advice do you have for aspiring startup entrepreneurs?